ThushalMadu/the-cocktail/README.md

 ## Responsive Design

-The application is fully responsive and provides optimal viewing experience across:
+The application is fully responsive and provides optimal viewing experience across.

+Since this is zip/downloadable file i attach .env file in this project.

 Thank you